Reorganizes the internal structure of the indexes to optimize the speed for accessing the data. Based on HStatCalculate

 This function can be used as often as necessary but we advise you to use it after a set of additions (in most cases, after a set of additions corresponding to at least 1 per thousand of the number of records in the database).

-Note: In order for the statistical calculation to be efficient, this calculation must be performed on all data files (for a multi-file query for example).
+Remark: In order for the statistical calculation to be efficient, this calculation must be performed on all data files (for a multi-file query for example).

 Caution: This function must not be systematically used in the initialization code of the project.
 Indeed, optimizing the speed for accessing the data may take quite a long time and the users may be slowed down.

-How does HAccelerateSpeed operate?
+How does HAccelerateSpeed work?

 The statistics are used to get information about the content of the data file when they are calculated.
 Once the statistics have been calculated: